steam3d/MagicPodsDecky/README.md

 ## 🩼 Known issues

-Hotkeys stop working after opening the controller settings in the Steam menu — the solution is to restart the plugin.
+- Hotkeys stop working after opening the controller settings in the Steam menu — the solution is to restart the plugin.
+- When managing Bluetooth through the plugin, changes are not visible in the Steam interface — the current Bluetooth status is shown only in MagicPods.

 ## 💰 Donate